10 Best Festivals In The World

 La Tomatina, Bunol

 One of the craziest festivals you can witness, La Tomatina takes place in the last week of August every year.
 The quirky festival is attended by participants from all parts of the world with attendees crossing the 50,000 number.
 To keep the fun festival under control, participants are nowadays kept below 20,000 by issuing tickets.
-It is said that the people of the city had thrown tomatoes at city councilmen to show their anger.
+The origins of La Tomatina are not entirely clear, It is said that the people of the city had thrown tomatoes at city councilmen to show their anger.
 They enjoyed it so much that they repeated it every year amongst themselves and it turned into a festival.

 In this giant messy food fight, over 100 tons of squishy tomatoes are bought in the town in huge trucks and emptied in the town square.
 The overripe tomatoes are flung, plonked, squashed, and splattered in an hour-long battle.
 At the end of the event, the town and the participants are painted blood red.
 You can enjoy the gyrating after-party once you have cleaned up in the river.
 The massive free-for-all event is the culmination of week-long celebrations which include parades, fireworks, and various competitions.
 Great opportunity to enjoy the Spanish culture.